recruiterphp/recruiter/docs/administration.rst

 Administration console
 ===========================

-| La libreria fornisce alcuni comandi da console per la gestione del recruiter:
+| The library provides some console commands for recruiter management:

 .. _recovering: